lakowske/lexicographic-timestamp/README.md

-Add lexicographically sortable timestamps to objects
+Adds lexicographically sortable timestamps to objects.

 The following example places timestamps on objects.
 The object will have a key named 'key' and its value will be a lexicographically sortable timestamp.